-International visitors coming to Korea in late April should definitely not miss this wonderful opportunity!
-The Lotus Lantern Festival is a huge event that only takes place near the end of April.
+International visitors coming to Korea in May should definitely not miss this wonderful opportunity!
+The Lotus Lantern Festival is a huge event that only takes place once a year.
 Read on to find out more about the diverse hands-on activities and things to see at the festival!

 The highlight of the lotus lantern festival is the lantern parade!
-Passing Heunginjimun Gate on its way along Jongno Avenue all the way to Jogyesa Temple, this large scale parade is a true sight to behold.
-Following the theme of this year’s festival, the parade will include lanterns in the shape of the four Dharma instruments of Buddhism which represent guidance of all creatures living above ground, underground, in the sky, and in the waters.
-The inclusion of all forms of life shows the strong aspiration of Buddhists for salvation of all living creatures in a world without discrimination.
+Passing Heunginjimun Gate on its way along Jongno Avenue all the way to Jogyesa Temple, this large-scale parade is a true sight to behold.
+In accordance to this year’s theme, the festival will feature a special lantern named juakbicheondeung, meaning “the heavenly maidens sing for peace of the Korean peninsula.”

-In remembrance of the birth of Buddha, exhibitions of traditional lanterns will be on display for a ten-day period in various parts of Seoul including Ujeong Park by Jogyesa Temple, Bongeunsa Temple and Cheongyecheon Stream.
+In remembrance of the birth of Buddha, exhibitions of traditional lanterns will be on display for a twelve-day period in various parts of Seoul including Ujeong Park by Jogyesa Temple, Bongeunsa Temple and Cheongyecheon Stream.
 These exhibitions provide a wonderful opportunity to marvel at the unassuming charm of Korea’s traditional paper, hanji.
-In particular, Cheonggyecheon Stream’s exhibition will display quality lanterns with a theme of “yeomcheon,” meaning “to think of the sky.”
+In particular, Cheonggyecheon Stream’s exhibition will display quality lanterns with a theme of “Eternal Innocence – Seeing the World of Dharma through Lights.”

 The Traditional Culture Zone will be prepared in front of Jogyesa Temple, featuring approximately 130 booths run by Buddhist organizations and temples from across the nation.
 These booths provide a chance for visitors to learn about and better understand Buddhist culture.
-International visitors in particular will enjoy the chance to try temple foods and hands-on crafts.
+International visitors in particular will enjoy the chance to try temple foods and traditional activities.

 One of the most popular activities is the lotus lantern contest (pre-reservation available) as participants can create their own personal lanterns.
 There are also many other hands-on activities and things to see in the culture zone.
 Buddhism-related performances, temple cuisines and experiences are also prepared for both local and international participants to enjoy and learn about this local culture using all five senses.